jeremyboggs/jeremyboggs.net/cv.md

 # Education

 - Master of Arts, History, Virginia Polytechnic Institute and State University, 2003.
-- Bachelor of Arts, History and Political Sciene, University of Virginia’s College at Wise, 2001.
+- Bachelor of Arts, History and Political Science, University of Virginia’s College at Wise, 2001.

 # Publications